Aaron Judge Player Props: Yankees vs. Braves

-The New York Yankees and Aaron Judge (.419 slugging percentage over his past 10 games, including two homers), take on starting pitcher Max Fried and the Atlanta Braves at Truist Park, Monday at 7:20 PM ET.
+The New York Yankees and Aaron Judge (.469 slugging percentage over his past 10 games, including two homers), take on starting pitcher Bryce Elder and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Marlins.
+He strung together two hits (going 2-for-4) in his last game against the Braves.

 Aaron Judge Game Info & Props vs. the Braves